UniSynTechnologies/coding-guidelines/README.md

 ## Naming

-Variable, function, and class names should use camelCase with the first word lowercase and following words connected without space and capitalized.
+Variable, function, and object class names should use camelCase with the first word lowercase and following words connected without space and capitalized.

 CSS class names should be lowercase and separated by dashes.